Can I insure a car I don’t own?

 If you plan to drive someone else’s car regularly and temporary car insurance isn’t enough, you could ask for your name to be added to their policy.
 This means you won’t need to take out your own insurance policy to be eligible to drive the car.

 Make sure you both understand the terms and conditions that apply when doing this.
 This can affect the premium of the main driver.
-For instance, if any named drivers have an accident and need to make a claim, it could affect the policyholder’s No Claims Discount and premium price.
+For instance, if any named drivers have an accident and need to make a claim, it could affect the policyholder’s no claims discount and premium price.

 There are other things to consider beyond this.